AgenceBaltazare/vkrz/wp-content/plugins/clean-image-filenames/readme.txt

 1. Easily choose between cleaning the filenames of all file types or images only.

 == Changelog ==

+= 1.4 =

+* Add support for cleaning filenames when sideloaded (usually when uploaded programmatically) using the wp_handle_sideload_prefilter hook.

 = 1.3 =